yizeng/yizeng.me/_posts/2017-05-20-add-typescript-support-to-ruby-on-rails-a-quick-and-hacky-example.md

-Even though there is a gem called [typescript-rails][typescript-rails] which is a Rails asset pipeline wrapper for the TypeScript, I have decided to create my own quick and hacky way of introducing TypeScipt to my Ruby on Rails project, mostly due to the following reasons:
+Even though there is a gem called [typescript-rails][typescript-rails] which is a Rails asset pipeline wrapper for the TypeScript, or a proper and comprehensive integration of TypeScript in Rails like [Webpacker][Webpacker] gem.
+I have decided to create my own quick and hacky way of introducing TypeScipt to my Ruby on Rails project, mostly due to the following reasons: